Saismiruthi/LMS/README.md

 CLOUDINARY_API_KEY=your_cloudinary_api_key
 CLOUDINARY_API_SECRET=your_cloudinary_api_secret

-Configure the frontend Clerk publishable key as required by the frontend environment.
+Configure the frontend Clerk publishable key in the frontend environment.

 Example:

 VITE_CLERK_PUBLISHABLE_KEY=your_clerk_publishable_key

 ▶️ Running the Application

+The frontend and backend run as separate applications.

 Start Backend